-Unlike most domestic cats, Savannah are not afraid of water.
-Instead, they love to immerse themselves or play in water.
+Unlike most domestic cats, Savannah is not afraid of water.
+Instead, they love to immerse themselves or play in the water.
 When you give a water bowl, Savannah may play with the water with their paws.
 It makes no surprise that some owners take a shower with their cats.

 Savannahs are intelligent breeds.
 They can learn how to open cupboards or doors.
 They can also be trained to play fetch or walk on a leash.
-In addition to their intelligence, the cats are often curious with their environment so they love to wander around.
+In addition to their intelligence, cats are often curious about their environment so they love to wander around.

 5. Strong hunting instinct

-Savannah cat inherit the strong hunting instinct of their African Serval ancestor.
+Savannah cat inherits the strong hunting instinct of their African Serval ancestor.
 The hybrid cats are typically not suitable to live together with pets like birds or hamsters.

 Diet and Allergies

-Giving appropriate and high quality food to your Savannahs is important to keep them healthy and energetic.
-The diets can be a combination of raw meat, wet food and dry food.
+Giving appropriate and high-quality food to your Savannahs is important to keep them healthy and energetic.
+The diets can be a combination of raw meat, wet food, and dry food.
 Kittens should be fed a high nutrient and well-balanced food, both dry and raw.
-You can also give cooked chicken for kitten’s diet.
+You can also give cooked chicken for the kitten’s diet.

-As the cat grow older, the amount of food should be increased.
-It can be the combination of raw meat, wet food and grain-free dry food.
+As the cat grows older, the amount of food should be increased.
+It can be a combination of raw meat, wet food, and grain-free dry food.
 It is not recommended to feed your Savannah food products with corn as it is hard to digest and may cause intestinal problems.

-Allergies can developed due to some factors such as food, environment and flea.
-The most common allergens for Savannah cat are cheese, milk and fish.
-The reaction may include a runny nose, swelling and sneezing.
+Allergies can develop due to some factors such as food, environment, and flea.
+The most common allergens for Savannah cats are cheese, milk, and fish.
+The reaction may include a runny nose, swelling, and sneezing.
 In some cases, allergy may also cause diarrhea.
 Bring the cat immediately to the vet for the right treatment.